sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 }
 {% endhighlight %}

-Now, SpiderMonkey does quite a good job optimizing the second version, producing code where the inner loop operates over contiguous arrays of `Double`s without intervening type tests.
+Unsurprisingly, SpiderMonkey does quite a good job optimizing the second version, producing code where the inner loop operates over contiguous arrays of `Double`s without intervening type tests.
+This is the kind of low-level code that compilers want us to write for them.
 The code generated for the first version is markedly worse due to the interactions of two shortcomings of SpiderMonkey: